-A heartrending and distressing accident occurred recently at Lanesville, Ia.
-In the afternoon Mr. Lane, with his wife and two children went on the ice in the Mississippi river to enjoy as I saw him by the light of the moon disappear over the brow of the ridge, I think he must have come up with the hog and had his coveted lunch.
+"What's up," I said.
+In less than five seconds I knew what was up.
+Out of the brush to the right came, tearing and growling, one of the biggest bears I ever saw.
+He never stopped, but let himself out the best he knew how after the boar.
+Pork is one of the choice the boar.
+Pork is one of the choice delicacies in the provender of a bear.
+The hog had considerable start of the bear, but at the rate the bear was going, as I saw him by the light of the moon as I saw him by the light of the moon disappear over the brow of the riage, I think he must have come up with the hog and had his coveted lunch.
 I didn't wait for any news from the seat of war, but got out of that tree about as lively as I had got into it, picked up my gun and made for camp.
 I got in about twelve o'clock.
 The boys had been out looking for me, and had given me up for lost.
 They felt good when I showed up.